nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 3.5 Storage Component

-The Storage Component is responsible for the storage of all patient and staff personal information, and appointment details.
-It creates a directory MedBotData (if it does not already exist), and the text files patient.txt, staff.txt and appointment.txt in a MedBotData directory.
+The Storage Component is responsible for the persistent storage of the personal information of all patients and medical staff, and appointment details between the two parties.

 Here is a partial class diagram to better illustrate the Storage Component: